tomgasaner/dot-files/README.md

 Running `make install` will install or upgrade the components.
 Then:

 1. double-click on `Meslo LG M DZ Regular Nerd Font Complete.ttf` to add the Meslo font
-2. double-click on `tokyonight_moon.itermcolors` to add a TokyoNight iTerm theme
+2. double-click on `tokyonight_moon.itermcolors` to add a Tokyo Night iTerm theme
 3. configure `.gitconfig` with your credentials
 4. iTerm Settings → Profiles → Text - select `Meslo Nerd` font
     1. (Optional) Set the font size to 19